cdanis/tunnelencabulator/README.md

 For a number of years now, work has been proceeding in order to bring to perfection the crudely-conceived idea of a machine that would not only supply the easy re-routing of traffic for load-balanced services, but would also be capable of automatically synchronizing single-homed LibreNMSes and icingas.
 Such an instrument is the [tunnel-encabulator](https://www.youtube.com/watch?v=Ac7G7xOG2Ag).

-Now, basically, the only new principle involved is that instead of hostnames being resolved by the relative motion of recursive and authoritative servers, they are resolved instead by the modial interaction of gethostbyname and /etc/hosts.
+Now, basically, the only new principle involved is that instead of hostnames being resolved by the relative motion of recursive and authoritative nameservers, they are resolved instead by the modial interaction of gethostbyname and /etc/hosts.

 The tunnelencabulator has now reached a high level of development, and is being used